 We do not generally recommend laminate flooring for pet owners for luxury homes.
 Laminate can adversely impact your home's resale value in the luxury home market.
-It also tends to warp if it gets wet and it can scratch pretty easily, which makes it less-than-ideal for pets.
+It also tends to warp if it gets wet, if it is the regular type of laminate, and it can scratch pretty easily, which makes it less-than-ideal for pets.

 How to make it work for you

 If you are not in a luxury home market, laminate flooring may get some level of resale value.
 But if it gets wet and you can’t clean it up in time, it will probably have to be replaced.
 If you understand that and are willing to take that risk, perhaps it is the flooring for you.

 Or if you don’t mind replacing it within a short time, it may be an option until you can purchase a more durable floor.

 The best laminate flooring for dogs would be a pet-friendly option with slip-resistant texture.

 Ready to build a home you and your pet will love in Lexington, SC?